No Lie (Sean Paul song)

-"No Lie" is a song by Jamaican rapper and Dancehall Sean Paul that features English-Albanian singer Dua Lipa, from the former's first EP, Mad Love the Prequel (2018).
-The song was written by Paul, Andrew Jackson, Emily Warren, Sermstyle, and Pip Kembo.
-Production and co-production were handled by Sermstyle and Kembo, respectively.
+"No Lie" is a song by Jamaican dancehall musician Sean Paul featuring English singer Dua Lipa, from the former's first EP, Mad Love the Prequel (2018).
+The song was written by Paul, Andrew Jackson, Emily Warren, and Sermstyle.
+Production and co-production were handled by Sermstyle and Pip Kembo, respectively.
 It was released through Island Records on 18 November 2016 as the lead single from the EP.
 The song was later included on Dua Lipa: Complete Edition (2018), the super deluxe reissue of Lipa's eponymous debut studio album.

 "No Lie" is an R&B-tinged reggae and tropical pop song, with the lyrics seeing Paul express his attraction to a girl in a club scene.
 Several music critics praised Lipa's vocal performance and the party-like qualities shown throughout the song.
 It became a successful single in Europe, entering the top 10 of the charts in 7 countries across the continent, including the UK Singles Chart, becoming Paul's 12th and Lipa's first top 10 single in the United Kingdom.
 The song has since been certified gold or higher in eight different territories, including Italy, where it holds a quadruple platinum certification, and the UK, having received a platinum certification in the country.

 "No Lie" was accompanied by a music video, released in January 2017 that was directed by Tim Nackashi.
 It features Paul and Lipa dancing in several different mirrored rooms and halls.
 The two promoted the song with numerous live performances, including performing it at BBC Radio 1's Big Weekend, as well as Capital FM's Jingle Bell Ball and Summertime Ball.
 Remixes of the song by Sam Feldt and Delirious & Alex K, respectively, have been released.